-The Activities in Mangawhai and Mangawhai Heads You Can’t Miss
+The Activities in Mangawhai and Mangawhai Heads You Can’t Miss!

 If you’re looking for a seaside paradise in New Zealand, then you will not be disappointed with Mangawhai!
-Located 1h20mins drive north of Auckland and 2 hours below the Bay of Islands, Mangawhai makes a great little pit stop on a Northland road trip!
+Located 1 hr 20 mins drive north of Auckland and 2 hours below the Bay of Islands, Mangawhai makes a great little pit stop on a Northland road trip!
 The little settlement known as both Mangawhai and Mangawhai Heads is brimming with surf, sea, sand, art, culture, cuisine and outdoor adventures.
 Find out what you could be getting up to with this list of things to do in Mangawhai!

 1. Hike the Mangawhai Cliff Walk

-2. Relax on Mangawhai Heads Beach
+2. Relax or Surf at Mangawhai Heads Beach

 You can find two very different beach experiences at Mangawhai Heads: the sheltered waters of the harbour or the roaring waves of the surf beach.
 The best place for surfing is by the surf club at the end of Wintle Road.
 Otherwise, you can find nice swimming spots along the harbour.